Visian ICL & Implants Patient Education

 What is the track record of the Visian ICL?

 Extensive research and development preceded the introduction of the Visian ICL.
-It is now being used by more than 450,000 patients worldwide.
+It is now being used by more than 500,000 patients worldwide.
 The satisfaction rate among patients is extremely high – above 99%.
-The Visian ICL provides unparalleled quality of vision and has excellent and stable outcomes for patients with moderate to severe myopia.
+The Visian ICL provides unparalleled quality of vision and has excellent and stable outcomes for patients with mild to severe myopia.
 The Visian ICL has been available internationally for over 20 years.

 Can the Visian ICL be removed from my eye?